-Feel good factor at Breezes Beach Club:
+Giving back at Breezes Beach Club:

 Each of the villas at Breezes is powered by solar panels, and to meet its water requirements, the hotel has set up its own desalination plant to avoid depleting the village source.
 In fact, there’s a real emphasis on supporting the local community, using a local workforce when the hotel was built, buying fish fresh from the local fishermen, and employing staff from the local hotel school.
 On top of this, Breezes has its own charity “Breezes for Bwejuu” which raises funds to support Bwejuu village.
 The family who built Breezes are still very much involved in its running, which keeps standards high, service charming, and rooms sparkling.